MapsPeople/docs/src/android/v3/live-data/live-data-tutorial.md

 If you need a different way of handling live data subscriptions completely, because of the limitations of the convenience interface.
 It is also possible to implement your own way of setting up subscriptions and dealing with the responses.

 Say you only need it for a few specific locations with positioning updates.
-You use thoose locations id to create a LiveTopicCriteria with the builder supplied on the class that matches what you want.
-Once you have created the LiveTopicCriteria you can subscribe to it through the LiveDataManager.
+You use thoose locations id to create a `LiveTopicCriteria` with the builder supplied on the class that matches what you want.
+Once you have created the `LiveTopicCriteria` you can subscribe to it through the `LiveDataManager`.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>